Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: quantum trace maps

 A \ul{\em quiver} $Q$ consists of a set $\mathcal{V}(Q)$ of \ul{\em nodes} and a set $\mathcal{E}(Q)$ of \ul{\em arrows} between the nodes, where an arrow is an ordered pair $(v,w)$ of nodes, depicted in pictures as $\overset{v}{\circ} \longrightarrow \overset{w}{\circ}$.
 The \ul{\em signed adjacency matrix} of a quiver $Q$ is the $\mathcal{V}(Q) \times \mathcal{V}(Q)$ matrix $\varepsilon_Q = \varepsilon$ whose $(v,w)$-th entry is

-If a quiver $Q'$ can be obtained from a quiver $Q$ by deleting a cycle of length $1$ or $2$, we say $Q$ and $Q'$ are \ul{\em equivalent}; this generates an equivalence relation on the set of all quivers.
+If a quiver $Q'$ can be obtained from a quiver $Q$ by deleting a cycle of length $1$ or $2$ (i.e. either an arrow of the form $(v,v)$ or the pair of arrows of the form $(v,w)$ and $(w,v)$), we say $Q$ and $Q'$ are \ul{\em equivalent}; this generates an equivalence relation on the set of all quivers.
 The set of equivalence classes of all quivers for a fixed set of nodes $\mathcal{V}$ is in bijection with the set of all skew-symmetric $\mathcal{V}\times \mathcal{V}$ integer matrices.

 \vs